openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

 faas-cli pro enable
 ```

-Authenticate with the `pro auth` command:
+You can authenticate with the `pro auth` command:

 ```bash
 faas-cli pro auth \